 10. Thinking like a start-up

-Across all sectors it is recognized that to maintain a competitive advantage, companies should learn lessons, such as agility, collaboration and openness, from successful start-up companies.
+Across all sectors it is recognised that to maintain a competitive advantage, companies should learn lessons, such as agility, collaboration and openness, from successful start-up companies.
 Traditional players will continue to be compelled to open their minds up to new types of talent, new ways of working, new kinds of partnerships and new investment models.

 The State of Fashion 2018 – read the full report here